dry-python/returns/README.md

 But is that all we can improve?
 Let's look at `FetchUserProfile` from another angle.
-All its methods looks like a regular ones: it is impossible to tell whether they are pure or impure from the first sight.
+All its methods looks like regular ones: it is impossible to tell whether they are pure or impure from the first sight.

 It leads to a very important consequence: